doctorfree/DoctorFreeScripts/README.md

 [**mvfem**](mvfem) - Rename a downloaded Femjoy zip archive that contains two model names to use only one model's name so it will work with femzip.

+[**piclinks**](piclinks) - Create symbolic links to photo files where possible to reduce duplicate storage of photos.
+Link into my Aperture libraries.

 [**updaplibs**](updaplibs) - Sync my Aperture libraries to a USB flash drive

     Note: to sync other directories use the -s, -a, and -t arguments